NLeSC/guide/language_guides/r.md

 #### IDE
 R programs can be written in any text editor.
 R code can be run from the command line or interactively within R environment, that can be started with `R` command in the shell.
 To quit R environment type `q()`.

-[RStudio](https://posit.co/products/open-source/rstudio/) is a free powerful integrated development environment (IDE) for R. It features editor with code completion, command line environment, file manager, package manager and history lookup among others.
+Said this, it is highly recommended to use an integrated development environment (IDE).
+The most popular one is [RStudio / Posit](https://posit.co/products/open-source/rstudio/).
+It is a free and quite powerful.
+It features editor with code completion, command line environment, file manager, package manager and history lookup among others.
 You will have to install RStudio in addition to installing R. Please note that updating RStudio does not automatically update R and the other way around.

 Within RStudio you can work on ad-hoc code or create a project.
 Compared with Python an R project is a bit like a virtual environment as it preserves the workspace and installed packages for that project.
 Creating a project is needed to build an R package.
 A project is created via the menu at the top of the screen.